bwengals/ccsnmultivar/README.md

 Now we need to make two objects, a Basis object and a design matrix object

-- Instantiate a basis object
+First we instantiate a basis object.
     Currently, I've implemented PCA with SVD, but also sklearns Kernel PCA, a

 ```python
 # use a PCA basis keeping the first 10 Principal Components
 pca = cm.PCA(num_components=10)
 ```
-Instantiate a DesignMatrix object
+Next we instantiate a DesignMatrix object.

 ```python
 # first, define a formula string describing how the physical parameters